 Firstly, accept that relapse is often a part of the recovery process.
 Resist any feelings of guilt or shame, and double down on your sobriety rather than slipping back into active alcoholism.

 You should reach out to your loved ones, allaying their concerns about this roadblock and getting the help you need to recalibrate.

-Take this opportunity to connect with your sober network, whether that is a counselor, a recovery coach, a psychologist, or a sponsor, meet face-to-face with someone you can speak with openly about your relapse and its implications for your recovery.
+Take this opportunity to connect with your sober network, whether that is a counselor, a recovery coach, a psychologist, or a sponsor, and meet face-to-face with someone you can speak with openly about your alcoholism relapse and its implications for your recovery.